An improvement on Furstenberg's intersection problem: Introduction and motivation

-\end{thm*} The above results are proved later as Theorem \ref{Thhalf} and Theorem \ref{Thone}.
-In Section \ref{SPAR} we shall prove some relations between sparseness and fractal dimensions.
+for all $N\geq N_\epsilon.$ \end{cor} A key tool for proving the above results is the notion of sparseness.
+This is where we make use of the notation $W(.)$( see Section \ref{SPAR}).
+Our notion of sparseness is a very natural indicator which says that a set is small.
+We think this topic might be interesting on its own and we will give a detailed treatment of the notion of sparseness.
+In Section \ref{SPAR} we will prove some relations between sparseness and fractal dimensions.
 In particular, we show that being sparse implies having zero dimension but the converse is in general not true.
-The idea of proving the results is closely related to the method we use in proving Theorem \ref{Th2} together with the help of Sinai's factor theorem.
-In particular, we have the following weaker results as consequences, \begin{itemize} \item By Proposition \ref{LSPA}: If $\Haus A_2+\Haus A_3=s<1/27$ then $\mathcal{H}^g(l_{u,v})=0$ for the gauge function $g(x)=\exp(-(-\log x)^{27s}).$ \item By Proposition \ref{USPA}: If $\Haus A_2+\Haus A_3<1$ then $\Assouad l_{u,v}=0.$ \end{itemize} In other words, $l_{u,v}$ is actually far away from having positive dimension if $\Haus A_2+\Haus A_3$ is small.
-The above weaker consequences already revisit partially the results (see Section \ref{FU}) in \cite{Sh} and \cite{Wu} on Furstenberg's slicing conjecture.
+In particular, we have the following results as consequences: \begin{itemize} \item By Proposition \ref{LSPA}: If $\Haus A_2+\Haus A_3=s<1/27$ then $\mathcal{H}^g(l_{u,v})=0$ for the gauge function $g(x)=\exp(-(-\log x)^{27s}).$ \item By Proposition \ref{USPA}: If $\Haus A_2+\Haus A_3<1$ then $\Assouad l_{u,v}=0.$ \end{itemize} In other words, $l_{u,v}$ is actually far away from having positive dimension if $\Haus A_2+\Haus A_3$ is small.
+The above weaker consequences already revisit partially the results (see Theorem \ref{SW} above) of \cite{Sh} and \cite{Wu} on Furstenberg's intersection conjecture.
 We note here that one can modify Wu's and Shmerkin's methods to show that $\Assouad l_{u,v}=0$ as well.
-We will illustrate Wu's method in Section \ref{ASSOUAD} since it is closely related to what is in this paper.
-One could obtain the following uniform version of dimension estimate by Theorem \ref{Thone}, Proposition \ref{USPA} and the discussions below Proposition \ref{USPA}. \begin{cor}[A uniform estimate for the upper box dimension] Let $A_2,A_3$ be closed $\times 2, \times 3$ invariant sets respectively and $\Haus A_2+\Haus A_3<1$.
-For each pair of real numbers $u,v$ with $u\neq 0,$ let $l_{u,v}=A_2\cap (u A_3+v), u\neq 0$ be the intersection.
-Let $\gamma>0$ be fixed.
-For each $\epsilon>0$ there is an integer $N_\epsilon$ such that whenever $|u|\in (\gamma,\gamma^{-1}), v\in\mathbb{R}$